Preparing for your arrival

 Please add a display picture and a short bio sentence of current/ previous job roles and any personal information of interest that you’d like to share in the ‘what I do’ section in the edit profile section.
 This will help our Noma community identify each other!

-Your Community Manager will monitor slack between 8am and 8pm daily, and will respond within the hour (usually faster than this).
+Your Community Manager, Ivy, will monitor slack between 8am and 8pm daily, and will respond within the hour (usually faster than this).
 You will have their Whatsapp number, so if there's an emergency, you can reach out to them via Whatsapp.

 Otherwise, there’s anything urgent outside of those hours then please contact the front desk at the hotel.

-Everything you need to know about Watamu and Temple Point
+Everything you need to know about Watamu and Our Noma Villa

 The Neighborhood - Watamu